 POLICY RECOMMENDATIONS

-Fracking was exempted from major federal environmental laws in 2005 - often referred to as the Halliburton loophole.
-These exemptions must be removed by Congress to protect water, air quality, and public health in frontline communities.
+Fracking was exempted from major federal environmental laws in the 2005 National Energy Policy Act - often referred to as the Halliburton loophole.
+These loopholes must be repealed by Congress to protect air quality, public health, and water, in frontline communities like Arlington.

 STATE POLICY